By Jill Briscoe

 What’re that idol be,

 Help me to tear it from Thy throne,

 Once again I had to repair my altar, then make the sacrifice.
 Once again the peace came.

+Read through these articles and hear from people, like you, who have experienced the freedom found in letting go and letting God be in control.
 What things are you holding back from God?
-Let Him pry your fingers off so you will experience the freedom that comes in surrendering to God!
+Let Him pry your fingers off so you too can experience the freedom that comes in surrendering to God!